-- 1. Understand various types of matrices, properties and rank of the matrix to find the solution for system of equations, if it exists. - 2.
-Apply the knowledge of eigenvalues and eigenvectors of a matrix from quadratic form into a canonical form through linear transformation. - 3.
+1. Understand various types of matrices, properties and rank of the matrix to find the solution for system of equations, if it exists.

+- 2. Apply the knowledge of eigenvalues and eigenvectors of a matrix to reduce the quadratic form into a canonical form through transformation. - 3.
 Solve first and higher order differential equations of various types. - 4.
-Analyse properties of Laplace Transform, Inverse Laplace Transform and to understand how the product of the Transforms of two functions relates to their convolution - 5.
-Identify the methods of solving the differential equations of first and higher order applications namely, Newton's law of cooling, Natural growth and decay, Electrical circuits, Simple harmonic motion and Bending of Beams.
+Analyse properties of Laplace Transform, Inverse Laplace Transform and to understand how the product of the transforms of two functions relates to their convolution. - 5.
+Identify the methods of solving the differential equations of first and higher order applications namely, Newton's law of cooling, Natural growth and decay, Electrical circuits, Simple harmonic motion and Bending of beams.

 - CO1.
-Write the matrix representation of a set of linear equations and analyze solution of a system of equations using rank of a matrix. - CO2.
+Represent a set of linear equations into a matrix form and analyse solution of a system of equations using rank of a matrix. - CO2.
 Deduce eigenvalues and eigenvectors of a matrix and apply the same to reduce quadratic form into a canonical form through linear transformation. - CO3.
 Identify the type of differential equation and use the appropriate method to solve the same. - CO4.
-Evaluate various problems using Laplace Transform, Inverse Laplace Transform and apply the convolution theorem to obtain inverse Laplace transforms. - CO5.
-Apply first and higher order differential equations to solve problems like Newton's law of cooling, Natural growth and decay, Electrical circuits, Simple harmonic motion and Bending of Beams.
+Evaluate various problems using Laplace Transform, Inverse Laplace Transform and apply the convolution theorem to solve Inverse Laplace Transforms. - CO5.
+Apply first and higher order differential equations to solve problems like Newton's law of cooling, Natural growth and decay, Electrical circuits, Simple harmonic motion and Bending of beams